Tanya-p96/Example_Project/notes.md

 ## Branch protection rules
 Branch protection rules allow us to enforce workflows to prevent unwelcome things happening on our repositories.
-For example, we may wish to have make sure that any code entering the main branch has been approved as part of a pull request, that all our tests are passing, or that our code meets style guidlines.
+For example, we may wish to have make sure that any code entering the main branch has been approved as part of a pull request, that all our tests are passing, or that our code meets style guidelines.
 In basic terms, we are trying to ensure our code is of a high quality by automatically enforcing the rules so we don't forget.

 ## Preventing direct push to main